AvadhutJadhav96/Online_Shop_Frontend/readme.md

 ## Project Structure

-Amazon-Clone/ │── index.html # Main landing page │── styles.css # Styling for the website │── images/ # Contains images used in the project │── assets/ # Other assets like icons and fonts └── README.md # Project documentation
+Amazon-Clone/
+├── index.html
+├── styles.css
+├── images/
+└── README.md

 ## How to Use